-- 9. Integrate the river and canals into the downtown through physical and visual connectivity, expanding waterfront trail systems, and encouraging uses such as outdoor dining that embrace the waterfront. - 10.
+- neighborhoods, parks, or other destinations in Menasha and the Fox Cities. - 9.
+Integrate the river and canals into the downtown through physical and visual connectivity, expanding waterfront trail systems, and encouraging uses such as outdoor dining that embrace the waterfront. - 10.
 Enhance the overall image of downtown by mitigating industrial impacts such as noise, dust, and poorly maintained buildings.